12

 Der Hackathon Challenge ist eine gemeinsame Initiative von openEHR Schweiz und HL7 Schweiz.
 Es ist bereits geplant, den Showcase bis 3Q2026 weiterzuentwickeln, um diesen Investoren vorstellen zu können.
 Zudem sollen die Erfahrungen mit dem Showcase als «Blaupause» für die Umsetzung weiterer Elemente im «International Patient Summary» (IPS, https://international-patient-summary.net) dienen, z.B.
 Allergien, Medikation.

-*** English text below ***
+*** English text ***

 Showcase Digital Vaccination Record - Interoperability Through Standards